-county, held on the 27 h, resulted as Parish of Bathurst-J. P. Byrne, A. N. Beresford-N. H. Roy, James Melanson, New Bandon-Thomas Riordon, J. W. Caraquet-F. L Legere, Theo.
-J. B Inkerman-Frank Duke, Wm.
-C. Rob Pacquetvi le-Angus Branch, Joseph A St. Isidore-Alex.
-Young, Julien Mallet.
-Saumerez-John Young, Philip Arsenault Shippegan - Elei Chiasson, Adelard Mr. Thos.
-J. Melanson, a respected resi dent living on the Basin road, dropped dead Thursday morning while working on the premises.
+county, held on the 27 h, resulted as

+Parish of Bathurst-J. P. Byrne, A. N Beresford-N. H. Roy, James Melanson.
+New Bandon-Thomas Riordon, J. W

+Caraquet-F. L Legere, Theo.
+J.

+Iukerman-Frank Duke, Wm.
+C. Rol

+Pacquetvi le-Angus Branch, Joseph

+St. Isidore-Alex.
+Young, Julien Mallet. if it had been honestly obtained.
+Saumerez-John Young, Philip Arsenault Shippegan - Elei Chiasson, Adelard to town.
+When the force was questioned

+Mr. Thos.
+J. Melanson, a respected resident living on the Basin road, dropped dead Thursday morning while working on the premises.
 Deceased was fifty years of age and had been suffering from heart trouble.

 A Beautiful Gift.

-was given today, when his co-workers on the passenger staff presented him with contains 99 pieces of silver, including knives, WANTED-FAITHFUL PERSON TO TRAVEL forks, spoons and carvers.
+was given today, when his co-workers on contains 99 pieces of silver, including knives, forks, spoons and carvers.
 The goods are of solid silver of beautiful design, and each article has an old English "H" on it.
-All are in a dark oak case, lined with Royal purple.
-On the cover is a silver plate with the initials of Mr. Howard and his fiancee, words, "With best wishes from the boys."
-No more beautiful or appropriate gift could have been given, and it goes without saying that Mr. Howard was deeply touched by this evidence of good will on the part of the passenger staff.-Globe.
+All are in a dark oak case, lined with Royal expenses, payable \$19.70 a week in cash and | purple.
+On the cover is a silver plate with the initials of Mr. Howard and his fiancee, also the date November 4, 1903, and the words, "With best wishes from the boys."
+No more beautiful or appropriate gift could have been given, and it goes without saying that Mr. Howard was deeply touched by this evidence of good will on the part of the passenger staff. - Globe.
 Bible Society Report.